svanderburg/node2nix/README.md

-The above command generates three files `registry.nix` containing Nix expressions for all package dependencies and the packge itself, `node-env.nix` contains the build logical and `default.nix` is a composition expression allowing users to deploy the package.
+The above command generates three files `registry.nix` containing Nix expressions for all package dependencies and the packge itself, `node-env.nix` contains the build logic and `default.nix` is a composition expression allowing users to deploy the package.

 By running the following Nix command with these expressions, the project can be